 She believes that each and every one of us has a spiritual path.
 The problem comes, she says, when our path and beliefs are dictated by others, and we don't come to terms with what we truly believe and why we believe it.
 Her mission is to assist individuals and small groups in illuminating their spiritual paths through exploration and reflection.

-Why the Celtic Cross as my logo?
+Why the Tree as my logo?

 Hawk creates workshops and materials depending on your organization's specific needs.
 Some of the many topics she can currently deliver include:

 Out of the Woods: A Guide to Establishing Healthy Life Priorities.

 Ghost Hunting 101 and 201

 The Eight Essentials for a Healthy & Thriving Congregation

 Open Hearts, Open Doors: Opening the Doors of the Church to the Transgender Community